gango-anan/re-former/README.md

 To get a local copy up and running follow these simple example steps.

 ### Prerequisites
-Make sure you have the most recent versions of Ruby, Node.js, and Yarn installed on your system.
+Make sure you have the most recent version of Ruby, Node.js, and Yarn installed on your system.

 ### Setup
 Clone the repo from the following URL(https://github.com/gango-anan/re-former.git)